 The core difference between HR and ER is that the former focuses on managing an organisation's personnel while the latter emphasizes creating a positive relationship with employees.
-HR involves recruitment, training & development, compensation & benefits management along with employee retention activities to ensure staff productivity and satisfaction.
-Meanwhile, Employee Relations centres around addressing grievances as well as facilitating fair communication opportunities for maximized harmony within workplaces.
+HR involves recruitment, training & development, compensation & benefits management along employee retention activities to ensure staff productivity and satisfaction.
+Meanwhile, Employee Relations centers around addressing grievances as well as facilitating fair communication opportunities for maximized harmony within workplaces.
 Both practices serve critical roles in optimizing workplace dynamics and performance.

 HR management plays an integral role in any organisation, by helping ensure the right people are recruited for the right roles and providing support to develop employees’ skillsets.
-From determining compensation levels and employee benefits packages, to overseeing performance reviews – HR professionals have a variety of tasks that contribute towards ensuring long-term success.
-All these processes come together with one ultimate goal - optimizing every business' most valuable asset: their people.
+From determining compensation levels and employee benefits packages to overseeing performance reviews – HR professionals have a variety of tasks that contribute towards ensuring long-term success.
+All these processes come together with one ultimate goal - optimizing every business' most valuable asset: its people.

 Employee Relations Management

 At the heart of successful organisations is a positive, productive relationship with their employees.
-Employee Relations (ER) management focuses on achieving this by overseeing essential functions such as conflict resolution to manage disputes between staff; grievance handling to ensure employee complaints are addressed effectively; policy development for governing behaviour in the workplace and fostering an engaged culture where employees feel supported and motivated.
+Employee Relations (ER) management focuses on achieving this by overseeing essential functions such as conflict resolution to manage disputes between staff; grievance handling to ensure employee complaints are addressed effectively; policy development for governing behavior in the workplace and fostering an engaged culture where employees feel supported and motivated.